Pre-Arrival Orientation Guide

 Students must bring

-Instruct students to take out their job offer and read it now.
+Instruct students to take out their job offer, and read it carefully.
 Have them inform you if they do not understand all of the below:

 Communicating with ERDT

-Participants must visit www.erdtworkandtravel.org within 24 hours of arrival in the U.S., click on "Validate and Update SEVIS," read the text at the top, then click on "Validate SEVIS" and answer the questions.
+Participants must visit www.erdtworkandtravel.org within 24 hours of arrival in the U.S. and complete the section, SEVIS Step 1.
 This tells ERDT that they are in the U.S.

-Within 1 week of arrival, they must return to www.erdtworkandtravel.org, click on "Validate and Update SEVIS," read the text below the "Validate SEVIS" button, then click on "Update SEVIS and answer the questions.
+Within 1 week of arrival, they must return to www.erdtworkandtravel.org and complete the section, SEVIS Step 2.
 This serves as their Post-Arrival Orientation.

 Participants must inform ERDT within 1 week if they change their housing address.
 Any time students report their address to ERDT (when validating or updating SEVIS, or if reporting a new address via email) they must include their apartment number (unless they are in a house).
 They may not list a P.O.
 Box number or an intersection.